-- i. take direct action by informing the individual who is the source of the behaviour that it is unwelcome and unwanted, and request that the individual stop the behaviour, and by documenting the events including the date, time, location, witnesses, and details; - ii. consult with one of the Intake Offices that administer the Discrimination and Harassment Policy and the Sexual Violence Policy: Sexual Violence Prevention and Response Office; Employee/Labour Relations, Equity and Inclusion Office; Student Support and Case Management Office; and the Faculty of Health Sciences Professionalism Office; - iii. seek assistance from their Dean, Chair, Supervisor, or an Intake Office in addressing the issue through an informal resolution process with their Supervisor or with an Intake Office: - iv. initiate a formal complaint under the applicable Policy with one of the Intake Offices, or a grievance under Article 10 with the assistance of a Union Representative; - v. file a complaint with the Ontario Human Rights Tribunal; - vi. consult with a Union Representative or CUPE's Equity Action Officer and seek assistance in addressing the issue. - (b) If an employee believes they have been subjected to discrimination, sexual harassment or workplace harassment and brings forward a related concern or a complaint to one of the Intake Offices, they will be informed of the options available to them pursuant to Article 6.03. - Where an employee alleges that they have been subjected to any form of harassment as defined in Article 6.02, they may request that their employment duties be adjusted and the Employer will make arrangements to adjust employment duties or take other action(s) to limit, or where reasonably possible to end, employment contact with the alleged harasser.
+- (i) take direct action by informing the individual who is the source of the behaviour that it is unwelcome and unwanted, and request that the individual stop the behaviour, and by documenting the events including the date, time, location, witnesses, and details; - (ii) consult with one of the Intake Offices that administer the Discrimination and Harassment Policy and the Sexual Violence Policy: Sexual Violence Prevention and Response Office; Employee/Labour Relations, Equity and Inclusion Office; Student Support and Case Management Office; and the Faculty of Health Sciences Office of Respectful Conduct in Clinical and Academic Environments (ORCCA); - (iii) seek assistance from their Dean, Chair, Supervisor, or an Intake Office in addressing the issue through an informal resolution process with their Supervisor or with an Intake Office; - (iv) initiate a formal complaint under the applicable Policy with one of the Intake Offices, or a grievance under Article 10 with the assistance of a Union Representative. - (v) file a complaint with the Ontario Human Rights Tribunal; - (vi) consult with a Union Representative or CUPE's Equity Action Officer and seek assistance in addressing the issue. - (b) If an employee believes they have been subjected to discrimination, Workplace Sexual Harassment or Workplace Harassment and brings forward a related concern or a complaint to one of the Intake Offices, they will be informed of the options available to them pursuant to Article 6.04(a). - Where an employee alleges that they have been subjected to any form of Workplace Harassment as defined in Article 6.02, they may request that their employment duties be adjusted and the Employer will make arrangements to adjust employment duties or take other action(s) to limit, or where reasonably possible to end, employment contact with the alleged harasser.
 Adjusted employment duties and other accommodation(s) that have been put in place pursuant to this Article will expire upon the resolution of the matter or at the conclusion of the employee's employment, whichever occurs first.
-The employee will not lose any wages, rights or benefits as a result of this arrangement. - 6.06 The parties agree that employees are protected under any current and future whistle-blower policies of McMaster University and that no employee will suffer any reprisals for good faith complaints on matters covered under such policies. - 6.07 The parties agree that employees make important intellectual contributions to the University and that their work supports the academic mission of the University.
+The employee will not lose any wages, rights or benefits as a result of this arrangement. - 6.06 The parties agree that employees are protected under any current and future whistle- blower policies of McMaster University and that no employee will suffer any reprisals for good faith complaints on matters covered under such policies. - 6.07 The parties agree that employees make important intellectual contributions to the University and that their work supports the academic mission of the University.
 The parties agree that employees enjoy freedom of speech and freedom of thought.
-The parties also agree that no employee will be disciplined for the fact of exercising reasonable intellectual discretion pursuant to and within the parameters of Article 4. - a.
-The parties affirm that Employment Equity is a key part of progress towards inclusivity in the employment relationship and that the hiring process shall reflect this affirmation.
-The University encourages applications from all qualified candidates including women, persons with disabilities, First Nations, Métis and Inuit peoples, visible minorities, members of racialized communities and LGBTQ+ persons. - b.
-The Employer and the Union are committed to addressing employment equity issues and recognize the need to discuss issues of mutual concern, in an attempt to find a resolution. - c.
-In the event that the Employer plans to amend its Employment Equity statement, the Employer will consult with the Union about any proposed changes.
+The parties also agree that no employee will be disciplined for the fact of exercising reasonable intellectual discretion pursuant to and within the parameters of Article 4. - (a) The parties affirm that Employment Equity is a key part of progress towards inclusivity in the employment relationship and that the hiring process shall reflect this affirmation. - (b) The Employer and the Union are committed to addressing employment equity issues and recognize the need to discuss issues of mutual concern, in an attempt to find a resolution. - (c) In the event that the Employer plans to amend its Employment Equity statement, the Employer will consult with the Union about any proposed changes. - 6.08 The Employer and the Union agree that employees have the right to be referred to by the employee's self-identified gender pronouns.